 Some of you are going to read that headline and think who would ever skip a home inspection before they buy?
 Well, the fact it, some people do.
 I remember being in the situation myself.
 My wife and I were young.
 We had never owned a home before.
 And most of all, we had no extra money to spare for any purpose.
-The home inspection seemed like a potentially unnecessary expense.
+The home inspection seemed like a potentially unnecessary expense when we were looking at 2 bedroom townhomes and single family homes for sale in our area.
 After all, the house was previously occupied.
-It was small; we were able to look at it ourselves from top to bottom.
-And we weren’t even sure we were going to buy it.
-Having a home inspection seemed like an unnecessary expense.
+It was an amazon tiny house and we were able to look at it ourselves from top to bottom.
 And surely we could batch most of the stuff that a home inspector would find by ourselves, right?

 Wrong.
 We ended up buying that little house, and getting a Home Inspection All Star to perform the task.
 From the start, we knew we were dealing with a professional.
 As soon as we met our inspector at the front door, he was pointing out that the measurement of our front steps were not up to code, and could be a danger.
 At that moment, I was glad we had him aboard.